Asset details of SAPMs, advisers released

 Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Sania Nishtar does not have a dual nationality, according to the documents.
 Nishtar, along with her husband, have a total bank balance of Rs14.8 million.
 The only car, a Honda Civic (2014) is in the name of Nishtar’s husband.
 Nishtar owns jewellery worth Rs500,000 and has inherited property of 9.6 marlas in Peshawar.

 Nadeem Babar is Special Assistant to Prime Minister on Petroleum Division with the status of Minister of State.
-He owns assets worth Rs2.184 billion, including multiple properties in Pakistan and foreign destinations.
-Babar has stakes in over two dozen companies based out of Pakistan.
+He owns assets worth Rs2.184 billion, including multiple properties in Pakistan as well as foreign destinations.
+Babar has stakes in over two dozen companies in companies based out of Pakistan.
 He also has US nationality.

 Muhammad Usman Dar is Special Assistant Prime Minister on Youth Affairs.
 Dar owns assets worth Rs60 million.